 It’s a word that’s been circulating in psychology, health and meditation fields for quite some time, and if it’s something you’ve thought about, perhaps now is the time.
 Let’s face it, we could certainly all do with a little more half-glass-full in our lives at the moment.

 Adelaide-based mindfulness expert, teacher and psychologist, Liana Taylor, says mindfulness is something anyone can implement to positively impact your mental state and wellbeing now, and into the future.
 “There’s something really nice about doing something practical and personal for yourself at this time in the world,” she says.

 The director at The Mindfulness Centre in Hyde Park (South Australia), Liana is also an international mindfulness teacher with The Australian Institute of Applied Mindfulness.
 In essence – she’s a mindfulness guru.
-We had a chat to her about what it really means, how it can help you, and why getting out into nature, and taking the time out in one of our self-contained cabins, could be super-duper good for what ails you.
+We had a chat with her about what it really means, how it can help you, and why escaping into nature, and taking the time out in one of our self-contained cabins, could be super-duper good for what ails you.

 “Mindfulness is fundamentally about awareness,” she says, “both of what is around you and what is inside of you.”
 She says many people come to the concept to assist them to relax, unwind and “quieten the chatter of the mind.”

 If you’re an over-thinker, a worry-wart or a bit of a ruminator of things gone-by, Liana says mindfulness could be just the thing for you.
 “It is a practice that ensures you pay attention to the present moment…it brings you back into the sensory world and back to your emotions, instantly calming you.”